 - Counterparty issues such as financially fragile suppliers

-The disruptive forces lead to shortage of input raw material or components, and in tightly coupled production arrangements, this can lead to limited inventory or increased complexity.
+The disruptive forces lead to a shortage of input raw materials or components, and in tightly coupled production arrangements, this can lead to limited inventory or increased complexity.
 And, if it is a critical input, then locating a potential substitute or implementing other mitigation strategies will become paramount.

 Managing Risks in the Supply Chain

 - Non-availability of the right input or component in the right place at the right time

 - Movement limitations due to the restricted international transportation and imposition of border controls and export restrictions

 - Sourcing from alternative suppliers that do not comply with regulatory requirements

 - Varying demands across segments, leaving manufacturers under prepared

 - Inventory storage challenges, compounded by shrinkages and thefts